Pcrecruiter Vs Bullhorn

 Hiring the right talent is the top priority for businesses looking to grow.
-However, a study by ManpowerGroup found that 90% of hiring managers struggle to source skilled candidates.
+However, a majority of hiring managers will agree that sourcing skilled candidates is somewhat of a struggle.
 To overcome this challenge, many businesses are turning to applicant tracking systems (ATS) to streamline their recruitment processes.

 However, with so many ATS options available, choosing the right one requires thorough evaluation.
 Zoho Recruit and Bullhorn are well-known solutions, each designed for different business needs.
 Zoho Recruit is ideal for startups and corporate human resource (HR) teams, while Bullhorn caters to staffing firms and large enterprises.